15 Reasons to Visit York River State Park, Virginia

 Pets are permitted on a leash no longer than 6 feet (2 meters).
 Do not leave pets unattended and be sure to clean up after them.
 You’ll find picnic tables and playgrounds around the park.
 Some picnic shelters can be reserved for groups.

-There is no camping onsite in the park, but here’s a link to some of the campgrounds in the area.
+There is no camping onsite in the park, but here’s a link to some of the campgrounds and RV parks in the Williamsburg, VA area.

 Hiking, Biking, and Equestrian Trails